seanpm2001/seanpm2001/OldVersions/English/1/README.txt

 Significantly improve the major section: Other projects (long term goal) (Add at least 12 entries per day to major projects: miscellaneous (until all entries are filled out))
 Fix section: Major project: SNU
 Fix section: Major project: Voice Synthesis
+Fix rendering issue
+Add a link to the segment file for each section
 ```

 </details> <!-- End of current remodel goals section !-->